hyunseok-choi/predicting_dementia_from_MRI/README.md

-# Predicting Dementia from MRI data
+# Predicting Early Alzheimer’s Using MRI Data

 See from Binder below